cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions.md

 How to use:

-* Heac over to cs.co/room-simulator
+* Head over to cs.co/room-simulator
 * Make sure you accept your Cisco device's certificate first by logging in to the web interface of your device
 * Tap "Connect" in the simulator
 * Enter IP address, username and password